 Church island welcomes both locals and visitors to stop and take a break from the busy world.

 History of the church island

 Historical findings have been made on the church island.
-There are five holes that refer to the Bronze or Iron Age and to animal hunting and processing in those eras, but the island has not been further examined to determine the age or purpose of the holes.
+There are five holes that refer to the Bronze or Iron Age and to animal hunting and processing in those eras.
+However, the island has not been further examined to determine the age or purpose of the holes.
 A well preserved, ball shaped mallet has been found from the island and it can be traced back 7000 years, all the way to the Mesolithic Period.
-This mallet´s purpose in history has remained unclear in all of Finland but it is suspected that they have been used in hunting seals or as additional weight when breaking the ice of the lake.
+This mallet´s confirmed historical purpose has remained unclear in all of Finland.
+Although it is suspected that it has been used for seal hunting or as an additional weight when breaking the ice of the lake.